-Requirement Text: The OS shall verify that an application and persistent data is authorized prior to each application execution by comparing the application and data against a known and trusted signature or hash.
+Requirement Text: The OS shall verify that an application, persistent data, and shared libraries are authorized prior to each application execution by comparing the application and data against a known and trusted signature or hash.
 If the values do not match or the value cannot be trusted, the application shall not execute.
 This event shall be logged and reported.

 Definition: